Vision Sensor Simulation¶

 The image of RightCamera has been saved to "RightCamera.png".

-and the camera image of each is stored to a file.
-The file is output to the current directory where Choreonoid is started up and the name is “[sensor name].png” The file is updated every second to the latest image.
+is displayed and each camera image is saved as a file.
+The save location is the current directory where Choreonoid was started, and the name is “sensor_name.png”.
+This is updated with the latest image every second.

 Note

-Some image viewers are equipped with the function that automatically detects a file update and updates the display.
-For example, image viewer “gThumb”, which is available in Linux, has such a function.
-(In Ubuntu, you can install it by “apt-get install gthumb”.)
-If such a viewer is used, you can check how the camera image is updated as the simulation goes on.
+Some image viewers have a function to automatically detect file updates and update the display.
+For example, the image viewer “gThumb” that runs on Linux has this function.
+(On Ubuntu, you can install it with “apt-get install gthumb”.)
+Using such a viewer, you can see how camera images are updated as the simulation progresses.

-The source code of CameraSampleController is as follows:
+The source code for CameraSampleController is shown below:

 #include <cnoid/SimpleController>